alexfernandez/alexfernandez.github.io/2018/has-anyone-else-seen-your-code.md

 * The combination of reviews and testing can find 97% of the defects before release

-There are many other benefits which are not as visible for suits and ties, but we T-shirts tend to notice:
+There are many other benefits which are not as visible for suits and ties, but which T-shirts tend to notice:

 * Knowledge is spread.
 * Dissemination of coding culture.